-Scott Alan Moffitt, is a Los Angeles based Actor, Writer, Producer, and Dialect Coach.
+Scott Alan Moffitt, is a Los Angeles based Actor, Dialect Coach, and Producer.

 In addition to his impressive honors, Scott spent his time at college refining his natural ability for dialects and accents in accelerated courses, and went on to become a teacher’s assistant in the advanced dialect class.
 He also designed an independent study course specifically tailored to learning a new dialect every week.
 During the rest of his time at TCU, Scott appeared in an impressive number of “mainstage” productions, performing during 7 out of 8 of his college semesters.
 He specialized in character types, playing roles such as John Merrick in The Elephant Man, the demanding ensemble of The Laramie Project (playing over 10 different characters), and the regional premiere of Volleygirls straight from off-Broadway, playing the surly Russian referee.
 He assistant directed and dialect coached a professional production of Oklahoma! at the Scott Theatre, one of Fort Worth’s most prestigious theatrical venues.

 Since beginning to pursue a career in film 4 years ago, Scott has continued his streak of playing quirky characters.
 He starred as the very Southern protagonist in the horror film “God’s Country”, an over the top gay man in “The Homeless Man”, and a cocky functioning alcoholic in the spec pilot “The Industry”.
 He has also spent some time on the LA stage, notably in 2015’s production of “Beyond Therapy” at The Whole Theatre.
 He also co-produced a showcase together at The Whole Theatre, which showed off the talent of many local actors to various industry professionals.